 “They took my little lemonade stand and turned it into a Fortune 500 company,” said Warren, who belongs to the Order of Secular Franciscans with the Catholic Church.

 When describing the ministry and those it serves, Persch likes to tell the story of “the old rabbi.”
 The rabbi asks God, ‘When does night becomes day?’

 To which God responded, Persch said, ‘When you can look in the eyes of every man and woman and see them as your sister or brother.
 Until then, it is night.’

 “We are living in darkness, when we can’t see these people as human beings in need of our love and support.”

-On the net The Interfaith Committee is a network of all faiths, dedicated to various programs for the immigrant population, all the way from detention, through deportation proceedings and post detention networking.
+The Interfaith Committee is a network of all faiths, dedicated to various programs for the immigrant population, all the way from detention, through deportation proceedings and post detention networking.
 For information, www.icdichicago.org.